Loch Awe is one of those peaceful lochs with ever-changing scenery.

 From there the Leacainn Muir Forest Drive was indicated.
 It connects Loch Awe and Loch Fyne.
-It was not on my route but it looked nice.
+It was not on my route, but it looked nice.

 Loch Awe Cairns

 Several cairns are located south of Loch Awe.
-There is the Glebe Cairn, the Nether Largie Cairns, the Temple wood stone circles, the Ri Cruin Cairn and the Dunchraigaig Cairn.
+There is the Glebe Cairn, the Nether Largie Cairns, the Temple Wood Stone Circles, the Ri Cruin Cairn and the Dunchraigaig Cairn.

-Loch Awe Accomodation
+Loch Awe Accommodations